OhBall/Taut/README.md

 the bottom of the page proved impractical.
 Instead, an undisplayed div is rendered at the bottom of the page, which is used as an anchor point for autoscrolling.

+## Known-Issues:
+* Pressing enter in modal forms will close the modal without submitting the form.

 ## To Do
 * Display more information in the messenger header
 * Ability to edit messages